jrdegreeff/fritter-backend/README.md

 **Returns**

 - A success message
-- An object with user's details (without password)
+- The user's details (without password)

 **Throws**